andrewchambers/pycc/README.md

 The compiler is buggy and incomplete but some of its code including its register allocator and some SSA algorithms are useful imo.

+*Im no longer working on this particular compiler*

 email me at andrewchamberss@gmail.com for more info about issues and implementation details.